-The organizers have assembled an Advisory Board to assist with topic focus, speaker selection, and ways to produce meaningful actions both during the conference and beyond.
-A video compilation of Women Veterans' Voices will highlight a range of challenges and pathways that women take in transitioning from military service to a technical, and in some cases, cybersecurity, career in the civilian workforce.
+The organizers assembled an Advisory Board to assist with topic focus, speaker selection, and ways to produce meaningful actions both during the conference and beyond.
+A video compilation of Women Veterans' Voices highlighted a range of challenges and pathways that women take in transitioning from military service to a technical, and in some cases, cybersecurity, career in the civilian workforce.

-The Closing the Gap Conference planned for May 25 will be an interactive conversation amongst industry, academia, military and intermediary organization representatives, as well as women veterans.
-To gain entry, please submit your application below.
+The Closing the Gap Conference that took place on May 25 was an interactive conversation amongst industry, academia, military and intermediary organization representatives, as well as women veterans.
+To join the conversation as act upon insights and recommendations from the conference discussions, please submit your application below.

-The day-long virtual conference, planned for May 25, 2021, will begin with setting the stage through a 3-minute video compilation of women veteran describing their experience and perspectives on the subject of transitioning from the military to the cybersecurity civilian workforce.
-Please note that this conference will be recorded.
+The day-long virtual conference, planned for May 25, 2021, began by setting the stage through a video compilation of women veteran describing their experience and perspectives on the subject of transitioning from the military to the cybersecurity civilian workforce.

 Part 1: Challenges from a Woman's Perspective

 - Fireside chat: Interview with women veterans

 - Intended to help the audience understand the issues; frame the task ahead of us for the multiple stakeholders.

 - Stereotyping persists, yet women in the military have advantages to be explored, identified and highlighted.

 - Breakouts: Discussion on challenges

 - From veterans' perspectives;